Four New Tenants Anchor Growth at Metro Phoenix Mixed-Use Project The Switchyard

 Key Details

-The Switchyard development spans 10 acres and is designed as a mixed-use commercial hub serving the surrounding residential neighborhoods.
-The property's strategic corner location at Ellsworth and Germann provides strong visibility and accessibility—critical factors for retail tenants seeking to establish presence in developing submarkets.
+The Switchyard development spans 10 acres and will total 54,000 square feet of restaurant, retail, and office space upon completion, with a planned multifamily component, representing a $120 million investment.
+The property's strategic corner location at Ellsworth and Ocotillo roads provides strong visibility and accessibility—critical factors for retail tenants seeking to establish presence in developing submarkets.

 According to Shopping Center Business, the partnership between Creation and Horizon Real Estate continues to advance the project's commercial viability as additional tenants join the tenant roster.